atg/mutton/README.md

 I'm [@alextgordon](http://twitter.com/alextgordon) if you want to ask me something.
 Don't bother with GitHub's messaging system: I have 680 unread notifications.

-Note that there is a pre-commit hook that runs `compile.py`, which will clobber anything in build and replace it with a fresh **stable** compilation.
+Note that there is a pre-commit hook that runs `compile.py`, which will clobber any previous build and replace it with a fresh **stable** aggregation.

 ## Naming